 School Election Reports

 Elections Yukon is mandated to administer school council elections and school board elections.
-There are 19 school councils and two school boards in the Yukon.
-The Education Act and its Regulations are the source of information regarding election rules and procedures for school council and school board elections.
+The Education Act and its regulations guide school election rules and procedures.

 General elections for school council members are held every two years.